kreativan/opencart-kreativan/README.md

 This project is suitable for building custom opencart shops and is not compatible wtih 3rd party themes and bootstrap dependent modules...
 Don't use it on production websites please!!!
 If you are curious, test it, and use it on your own risk...

+Motivation for this projects was to learn a bit of opencart, so complete front-end rewrite sounded like a good way to do it :).
+And also, opencart need some modernization as it still runs on bootstrap 3 and jquery...

 ## Features

 * All new front-end